djipco/webmidi/website/api/classes/WebMidi.md

 **Returns: ** Promise.&lt;Object&gt;<br />

 **Throws**:
-  * coucou: Error The Web MIDI API is not supported in your environment.
+  * Error The Web MIDI API is not supported in your environment.
-  * coucou: Error Jazz-Plugin must be installed to use WebMIDIAPIShim.
+  * Error Jazz-Plugin must be installed to use WebMIDIAPIShim.

 ### `.getInputById(...)`